rishiba/doc_syscalls/03_glibc.rst

 supported in ``Standard C Library`` can be found in the ``glibc``.

 **For example:** Let us say that we have to find the length of a string.
-Now this is quite a small code to write and we can write the whole thing ourself, but it is a function which will be used a lot of time accross a lot of products.
+Now this is quite a small code to write and we can write the whole thing ourselves, but it is a function which will be used a lot of time across a lot of products.
 So the library gives you an implementation of this.
 As the function is present in the library you can safely assume that the function will work fine because of millions of people have used it and tested it.